homeymusic/mami.codi.R/README.md

 To estimate the periodicity of a chord, the MaMi.CoDi model uses a signal processing technique.
 It finds ratios, within a given tolerance, for every tone in the chord (fundamental, harmonics, noise, etc.) relative to a reference tone.
-The least common multiple of those ratios is a measure of the cycle length, relative to the reference tone.
+The least common denominator of those ratios is a measure of the cycle length, relative to the reference tone.
 Long relative cycles are predicted to sound unpleasant and short relative cycles are predicted to sound pleasant.